 You deploy a critical fix.
 CDN cache is purged.
 Browser hard-refresh shows the new version.
 Users on Slack still report seeing the old broken page.
-Some users see it for hours.
+Some see it for hours.
 A few diehards see it for days.
-The culprit is almost always a service worker installed by your PWA, Workbox, or Next.js / Astro PWA plugin — it intercepted fetches before the network, served cached index.html, and that cached HTML references old hashed JS chunks that may not even exist on the server anymore (cue the white screen of doom).
-This is one of the most common “deployed but users see old” bugs and it requires both a deploy-time fix and a runtime escape hatch for users already trapped.
+The culprit is almost always a service worker installed by your PWA, Workbox, or Next.js / Astro PWA plugin: it intercepted fetches before the network, served cached index.html, and that cached HTML references old hashed JS chunks that may not even exist on the server anymore (cue the blank white screen).
+This is one of the most common “deployed but users see old” bugs, and it needs both a deploy-time fix and a runtime escape hatch for users already trapped.

 Common causes